eckdanny-osi/dashboard/README.md

        server URL        endpoint    query parameters
 ```

-> _NOTE: `LOGIN_BASE_URL` and `PERRY_BASE_URL` be the same values, but they are treated as two seperate entities.
-This is to de-couple the front-end login url from the service endpoint for api calls._
+> NOTE: `LOGIN_BASE_URL` and `PERRY_BASE_URL` _may_ be the same values, but they are treated as two seperate entities.
+This is to de-couple the front-end login url from the service endpoint for api calls.

 Service and Resource url overrides are optional and use the following naming convention